nicola-lunghi/PySwitch/README.md

 ### Unit Testing

-All code in the content/lib/pyswitch folder is unit tested to a coverage of > 90%, which is important because this is a tool used in performances, so stability is a must.
+All code in the content/lib/pyswitch folder is unit tested to a coverage of > 90%, which is important because this is a tool used in live performances, so stability is a must.
 The test code is organized in the test folder of the project:

 ```
 /content